7 Forex Market Types Explained by Contract Structure, Settlement Logic, Currency Exposure & Risk

 What Are the 7 Forex Market Types at a Glance?

 The seven Forex market types represent distinct structural products rather than identical exposure vehicles.
+Each type obeys stringent legal and operational formatting.

 What Is Spot Forex?